callahanp/fgdev/README.md

 ## In brief

-fgdev simplifies the work of a Flightgear developer by scripting repetitive tasks Development Utilities for Flightgear
+fgdev simplifies the work of a Flightgear developer by scripting repetitive tasks

 The intent is to provide an organized set of scripts for specific workflow tasks in the development of FlightGear, SimGear, Scenery, Aircraft, Vulkan Scene Graph and OpenSceneGraph.

-fgdev is new and not broadly used or tested by more than one developer
+fgdev is new and not broadly used or tested by more than one developer.
+Expect the unexpected.
+Report issues.

 ## fg-dev Features